timmywebdev/T1A3_TimothyNguyen/README.md

     `./src/app.sh`
 6. Follow the on screen instructions to play and enjoy!

 For R17, a bash script (app.sh) has been created so it is alot easier to run the application.
+This script helps users to install dependencies automatically and then run the application.

 There are no system or hardware requirements for this application to run natively.

 However, if run on the virtual environment it will be on python3.
 Here are the minimum requirements for Python3 installation: